Hot wormholes and chaos dynamics in a two-coupled SYK model: Introduction

 The Lyapunov exponent for the two stable phases of the model has been previously computed in \cite{Nosaka_2020}.
 However, the model also exhibits an unstable phase, commonly referred to as the "hot wormhole" phase, which is inaccessible via equilibrium simulations in the canonical ensemble \cite{MaldaQi}.
 In this paper, we leverage the Schwinger-Keldysh (SK) formalism \cite{Kamenev_2011} to dynamically probe the hot wormhole phase and compute its chaos exponents.
 This is achieved through two distinct out-of-equilibrium protocols.

 The first protocol, proposed in \cite{MaldaMilekhin}, involves starting from a high-temperature (black hole) solution and cooling down the system to a wormhole solution by coupling it to a cold bath.
 This cooling process enables a quasi-static evolution that transitions through the unstable phase.
 The second method, introduced in \cite{Berenguer_2024}, involves periodically driving the coupling between the two sides over time.
 This approach injects energy into the system, allowing access to the hot wormhole phase without relying on an external bath, which preserves the intrinsic dynamics of the original system.
 By driving the coupling parameter, we uncover a richer structure of potential evolution endpoints within the unstable phase.
-These findings are further analyzed qualitatively using the Schwarzian approximation, shedding light on the dynamics of this exotic phase.
+These findings are confirmed by a third non-equilibrium protocol that combines the two previous ones.
+We also perform a qualitative analysis using the Schwarzian approximation, shedding light on the dynamics of this exotic phase.

 Exploring the dynamics of the model beyond equilibrium remains an open and intriguing area of research.
 Recent studies have investigated the model's out-of-equilibrium behavior \cite{MaldaMilekhin, Zhou:2020kxb, Zhang_2021, Berenguer_2024}, where processes such as cooling or heating can probe the stability of the wormhole and uncover additional features of the intermediate "hot wormhole" phase.
 These explorations are particularly significant for addressing fundamental questions about thermalization, quantum chaos, and the role of entanglement in holographic dualities.
 The model thereby offers a robust framework for studying not only static geometries but also the time-dependent processes that drive transitions between phases with different spacetime connectivity.